Resources for Parents, Families, Caregivers

 Voluntary Prekindergarten (VPK)

 Prepare four-year-olds for kindergarten and build the foundation for their educational success.
-All children who turn 4-years-old on or before September 1st and reside in Florida are eligible to attend a free VPK program.
+All children who turn four years old on or before September 1st and reside in Florida are eligible to attend a free VPK program.

 Childcare Resource & Referral from the Early Learning Coalition

-FREE community service that offers information and referral services to all families that are looking to find care for infants, toddlers, preschoolers, before and after care for school-age children and summer camp information in Pinellas County.
+FREE community service that offers information and referral services to all families that are looking to find care for infants, toddlers, and preschoolers, before and after care for school-age children, and summer camp information in Pinellas County.

 Head Start / Early Head Start

-When meeting the daily needs of your baby or your household feels overwhelming, look to some of these resources to help:
+When meeting the daily needs of your child or your household feels overwhelming, look to some of these resources to help:

 Helps families with minor children, prevents child protection investigations, homelessness, and further social service engagement by providing families with the right service, at the right time, for the right need.